Shopping for a new Chevrolet Camaro?

 |$ 53,140||$ 55,355|

-Yet for 2014, there's quite a bit different in the details.
-The entire Camaro lineup gets its most significant round of changes yet, but they're mainly cosmetic.
-With somewhat revised sheetmetal all around, a new functional hood vent for Camaro SS models, and a revamped look front and rear, the Camaro strikes a somewhat different chord on the outside.
+For 2014, the whole Camaro lineup gets somewhat revised sheetmetal all around, a new functional hood vent for Camaro SS models, and a revamped look front and rear, the Camaro strikes a somewhat different chord on the outside.
 A thinner upper grille with a larger lower grille help make the front end look a little lower, perhaps, while new rear lights are wide, rectangular, and thin, which helps exaggerate the car's width from some angles.
 Inside, changes are very minimal, with a central gauge-cluster information center the most significant difference for this especially low, cockpit-like layout.Powertrains essentially remains the same.
 There's the stock 2014 Chevy Camaro, with its 323-horsepower V-6 and a choice of six-speed automatic and manual transmissions.
 It's the foundation for greatness, and in truth, it doesn't fare too badly as a sports car.
 Overall, if you can forgive the odd driving position, its electric power steering, rear-wheel drive, and independent suspension bring relatively nimble responses and a ride that's comfortable enough for just about any enthusiast type.
 EPA highway numbers ranging up to 30 mpg are an unexpected bonus.

 The V-8s are still what most people have in mind when they think of the Camaro; the 6.2-liter V-8's lyrical engine note is a hypnotic for men of a huge range of ages.
 We're looped by it too--and by the gripping 60-mph runs of 5 seconds or less.
 With huge staggered tires and a front-end weight bias, there's still room for improvement in the way the SS handles; get the 1LE package that rights out the tires to equal sizes, tightens up the steering and manual gear ratios, and you can tap into some easy, controllable oversteer.